 Korker Wading Boots (Retail $199) – There are several great brands of wading boots available for the fly fisher, including Korkers, Simms, and Patagonia.
 These manufacturers have multiple boots and price points available.
 I’ve been using Korkers for several years and wear the Devil’s Canyon boots.
-I bought them 3 years ago.
-It’s time for a new pair after 300 days of use!
+I replaced a pair I wore for 3 years and had around 300 days of use!
 I really like the BOA lacing system and ability to change soles.
 Yellowstone National Park has banned felt soled boots beginning in 2018.
 With my Korker Wading Boots, all I need to do is switch to a non-felt sole and I’m good to go.
 Most days, you’ll see me wearing my studded felt soles ($40).
 These boots are lightweight and comfortable.

 Ideas Over $200

 Fishpond Thunderhead Submersible Lumbar ($230) – I’ve been using these types of packs for a few years.
 Mine isn’t waterproof and I occasionally wade a little deep.
 The result?
 A pack filled with water!
 Perhaps I need to take my own advice and try one of these.